This is not a forecast. It is a summary of the pea leaf weevil situation in Alberta in spring 2022.

 Methodology

-In each field, the total number of feeding notches per plant are counted on 10 plants in 5 locations near the field edge.
+In each field, the total number of feeding notches per plant are counted on 10 plants in 5 locations near the field edge for a total of 50 plants.
 The damage rating for a particular field is the average number of notches per plant.
 Although this survey concentrates on damage done by the adult, yield losses are caused by the larval damage to the nitrogen fixing root nodules.

 Survey findings